Kunal Chopra

 Introduction

-In today's interconnected global economy, few challenges rival the complexity and strategic importance of rare earth metals—most of which are sourced from China.
-These critical materials are essential components in everything from smartphones and electric vehicles to wind turbines and defense systems, and they have become a focal point of geopolitical tension, regulatory scrutiny, and business continuity planning for manufacturers worldwide.
+In today's interconnected global economy, few challenges rival the complexity of rare earth metals — most of which are sourced from China.
+These materials are essential to smartphones, electric vehicles, wind turbines, and defense systems, and they sit at the center of geopolitical tension, regulatory scrutiny, and business continuity planning for manufacturers worldwide.

 Understanding Rare Earth Minerals